High calorie does not have to mean unhealthy. Try some of the foods listed below to increase your calorie intake while still eating a healthy diet.

 Spread on bagels

-Use flavored cream cheese as a dip for fruit
+Use flavored cream cheese as a dip for fruits

 Add to vegetables, mashed potatoes, breads, muffins, pastas, casseroles, hot cereals, and eggs